What Happens on Eid al-Aḍḥā Day?

 When arriving at the gathering place there are no extra prayers recommended nor is there a call to prayer [adhān] or commence [iqāmah].
 A Muslim should continue praising Allah until the prayer is about to start.

 The timing for the Eid prayer begins fifteen minutes after sunrise and lasts until high noon.
-The mosque(s) organizing the prayer will set a specific time at which the Muslims will gather within this time frame.
-If someone misses the prayer, it cannot be made up.
+The mosque(s) organizing the prayer will set a specific time at which the Muslims will gather within this timeframe.
+If someone misses the prayer, it should not be made up.

 After the prayer and sermons are complete, it is recommended for people to greet each other.
 There is no specific way of greeting, but many Muslims will shake hands, hug each other, say ‘Happy Eid’ [Eid Mubārak] or ‘May Allah accept from us and you’ [taqabbal allāhu minnā wa minkum].

-It is highly recommended [and mandatory according to some scholars] for every able Muslim to slaughter an animal on Eid day.
+If you can afford it you must offer an animal sacrifice on Eid day.
 This can be done on the 10th, 11th, or 12th day of Dhul Ḥijjah.
 The animal to be slaughtered is a sheep or goat, or seven people can share in one camel or cow, since they are much larger animals.

-It is recommended to give about one third of the animal in charity, feed friends and family with another third, and keep the final portion for oneself.
-However, it can be distributed all in charity or even kept all for oneself.
-For those who find it difficult to physically purchase and slaughter an animal, they may pay someone on their behalf to perform the sacrifice and distribute the meat.
-Here are some organizations that do this and distribute the meat to the poor and needy in various parts of the world: Islamic Relief, Islamic Relief USA, Helping Hand, Life, or Baitulmaal.
-Furthermore, since animal sacrifice has different prices for different countries, it is best to pay the amount that it would have cost you to do it in your own country by adding extra money for another animal.
-For example, if sacrificing a sheep would cost you $200 in the USA but $40 in Bangladesh, you should sacrifice five animals in Bangladesh if you live in the USA and earned your money there.
+You can give part of the animal in charity, feed part of it to friends and family, and keep some for yourself.
+You can also choose to give it all away or keep it all for yourself.
+If you find it difficult to physically purchase and slaughter an animal, you may pay someone on your behalf to perform the sacrifice and distribute the meat.
+Here are some organizations that do this and distribute the meat to the poor and needy in various parts of the world: ICNA Relief, Islamic Relief, Islamic Relief USA, Helping Hand, Life, or Baitulmaal.

 Sacrificing an animal is not an act of cruelty.
 Animals have been created by Allah for the benefit of humans.
 They exist for us to use, but not abuse.
-There is no doubt that due to greed and consumerism, many animals are being abused nowadays.
-Islam teaches the balance between benefiting from animals but not abusing or mistreating them.
+There is no doubt that due to greed and consumption demands, many animals are being abused nowadays.
+Islam teaches the balance between benefitting from animals but not abusing or mistreating them.